botflakes/ASRockWiki/guides/rtkAudio.md

 * After you downloaded it, unzip it and start it.
 If you can find any Realtek Audio Driver, uninstall it.
 If not, nice you can proceed with step 4.
 * If you uninstalled the Realtek Audio Driver, **reboot your system!**
 * So let’s start with installing the Unofficial Generic Driver Package from pal1000. [\[Download\]](https://github.com/pal1000/Realtek-UAD-generic/releases) the driver package and unzip it.
 After that, go into the unzipped folder.
 There should be a folder named like “Realtek-UAD-generic”
-* In this folder there is a file called “setup.cmd” - Make a right click on it and start it as administrator.
-You should now see a command line window like this: [\[EXAMPLE\]](https://i.botflakes.de/vKahCH.png)
+* In this folder there is a file called “setup.cmd” - Make a right click on it and start it as administrator
 * It will ask you now if you want to manage updates, codecs etc all by yourself.
 We press “n” and hit enter
 * Now it checks if any audio driver is currently running and if so stops it and deletes it.
 * It will ask you then if you want to install it.
 To confirm this, press “y” and hit enter.